Chetanshidling1999/EmbeddedC/README.md

 # Embedded_Project On Vehicle Monitoring System

-The vehicle monitoring is one of the major feature of our project.
-In this technology it is used to determine the presence of the passanger and if the passanger exist then our system starts the functionality.
+Monitoring is one of the major things of our project.
+In this technology, it is used to determine the presence of the passenger and if the passenger exists then our system starts the functionality.
+So nowadays everything is becoming automated and everyone is looking for new products to make life easier.
+In our project, the main aim is to design and develop a system that is capable of monitoring the passenger's existence and Heat Monitoring and Displaying.

 ## Folder Structure
 |Folder             | Description |